 Before we make it back full circle, we’ll pass by The Lion King section.
 It’s important to note that The Little Mermaid section is the only area of Art of Animation that offers value category rooms.

-The other sections all are made up family suites that are much larger in size and cost considerably more than a standard room.
-For this reason, I usually recommend Pop Century over Art of Animation.
+The other sections all are made up of family suites that are much larger in size and cost considerably more than a standard room.
+For this reason, we like to stay at Pop Century over Art of Animation.

 The rooms are laid out more efficiently at Pop Century.
 Since the resorts are so close, you can always walk over and enjoy the grounds of Art of Animation during your stay.

 At this point, we’ve come almost full circle.
 The Skyliner Station is not far ahead of us.